-A beautiful handmade textile is a work of art worthy of display, especially if acquire a surviving antique or vintage example.
+A beautiful handmade textile is a work of art worthy of display.
 Though the list is by no means comprehensive, the textile types you might want to display include:

 - rugs and carpets